millwardesque/rebuild-game-js/todos/DiverScene.todo.md

 - Returning to boat on surface adds to player total
 - Hazards in water
 - Treasure is only spawned at level start
-- Camera doesn't go below seafloor
-- Camera doesn't go beyond horizontal edge
+- Player doesn't go out of bounds

 # Should do